KentenRoth/100DaysOfCode/README.md

 Today was just a lot of frustration and I think I need to walk away from the computer for a little while.
 I have spent a decent amount of time trying to figure out how to loop over the resutls coming back from my forcast to get all 7 days and I cannot get it to work correctly.
 I really dont see what I am missing right now and its extremely frustrating.
 I feel like this is something that I should be able to code up without an issue, but for some reason something is off and just is not clicking right now.

 ---

+Day 20

+Due to storms in the area I was not able to get in much time for code.
+I did spend time on my phone looking at different open source things.
+I want to get into doing open source once I get more comfortable with coding, so I spent time looking at how all that works.
+Still not really sure I got the full grasp on how to do it, but once I get a little more coding under my belt (around the end of this 100 days) I want to start contributing to open source projects.
+I think that will help me build on what I know and also help me when I start applying for a new job.

+---